 - internet expenses; and

-- depreciation of equipment such as laptops, computers and phones.
+- the decline in value (depreciation) of equipment such as laptops, computers and phones.

 Instead, you can submit a separate claim for the work-related portion of these expenses.
-For example, if print documents are used 80% of the time for work purposes while you are working from home, you can claim a deduction amounting to 80% of the actual cost of the printer ink and paper.
+For example, if computer consumables are used 80% of the time for work purposes while you are working from home, you can claim a deduction, at 52 cents per hour amounting, to 80% of the actual cost of the consumables.

 Due to the worldwide changes brought about by the coronavirus pandemic; many employees have had to fundamentally change the way they work and more specifically, where they work.